In this one, Barbie and her friends are a Garage Band; the main action takes place at her school.

 - Continuity Snarl: Along with the My Scene movies, it's the only Barbie movie not made by Mainframe / Rainmaker Studiosnote , so good luck fitting it in with the current Barbie canon.

 - Early Installment Weirdness: Not the movie, but one of the characters, and even then it's a minor example.
-This movie introduces Raquelle who has red / light brown hear in this movie.
+This movie introduces Raquelle who has reddish hair in this movie.
 She would go on to have black hair in later appearances.

 - The movie itself qualifies for this in the overarching Barbie franchise as, aside from the acquiring of the bracelet/diary, the film mostly deal in a realm with no magic, has relatively low stakes (no princesses or fancy ball gowns here, just teen angst) and is driven purely on character choices and the developments they cause.